StamusNetworks/stamus_for_splunk/README.md

 Note: Stamus Security Platform users have to choose `Suricata` as source type.

-If you are using a custom index to store events, you will need to define which index to use by creating a `local/macros.conf` file in the directory of the application.
+If you are using a custom index to store events, you will need to define which index to use.
+To do this in the web application, you can go to `Settings > Advanced search > Search macros` then click on `stamus_index`.
+Then simply edit the value.
+For example with an index named `mycustomindex`, set the `Definition` to `index=mycustomindex`.

+You can also do it by creating a `local/macros.conf` file in the directory of the application.
 For an index named `mycustomindex`, it should look like:

 ```
 [stamus_index]